paradisepilot/study/software/vPIC-USDOT-VIN-decoder/001-vPIC-test/README.md

     ```
     mssql> restore database vPICList from disk='vPICList_lite_2022_02.bak' with move 'vPICList_Data' to '/var/opt/mssql/data/vPICList.mdf', move 'vPICList_log' to '/var/opt/mssql/data/vPICList.ldf'
     ```
-    Note that for the above mssql command to work, the backup file `vPICList_lite_2022_02.bak`
-    must have been copied to the location `/var/opt/mssql/data/vPICList_lite_2022_02.bak`
-    in file system of the MS SQL Server Docker container.

-    This can be done with the following Docker command (if necessary):
-    ```
-    docker cp <HOST_FILE_SYSTEM_PATH to vPICList_lite_2022_02.bak> containerName:/var/opt/mssql/data/vPICList_lite_2022_02.bak
-    ```
-    But the restoration of the backup file can also be done with the R session.

 # Some useful `mssql` commands:

 *   Check the host name